What are tax credits?

 If you are 65 years or older in the tax year, you can claim the Age Tax Credit.

-You can also claim the Age Tax Credit for a couple if you and your spouse is over 65.
+You can also claim the Age Tax Credit for a couple if you and your spouse are over 65.

 You will be automatically granted the Age Tax Credit when you turn 65.

 Income tax relief is available on fees for nursing homes.

-If you are paying the fees for a nursing home, you can claim the tax relief whether you are in the nursing home or you are paying for someone else to stay there.
+If you pay the fees for a nursing home, you can claim the tax relief whether you are in the nursing home or paying for someone else to stay there.